Cap trinité as seen on the boat aproach.

 The FQME also has under its umbrella multiple regional clubs which are listed under each areas.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Quebec:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Quebec:

 Featured Route For Quebec